max-niederman/website/content/src/pages/site.md

   - Be usable without JavaScript and with other uncommon browsers/configurations.
   - Be accessible to those with color-blindness, using screen-readers, etc.
   - Load quickly even on non-ideal Internet connections.
 - as a part of my writing workflow.
-I write in Github-flavored Markdown with some other extensions, mostly from Pandoc.
+I write in GitHub-flavored Markdown with some other miscellaneous extensions.
 While writing, I like to see the Markdown source as well as the final typeset document.
 To this end it must:
   - Support a superset of the Markdown features I require.
   - Update to reflect changes within a couple seconds of a change in the source.
   - Have a portable development environment so that I can write from any device easily.